Understanding Your Rights as a Birth Parent

 - To receive adoption services regardless of race, religion, ethnicity, or medical disabilities.

-- To have complete confidentiality, unless waived or mandated otherwise by Florida law or directed by court order.
+- To have complete confidentiality, unless waived or mandated otherwise by the applicable state law or directed by court order.

 - To make decisions free from coercion or pressure.